OuchengLiu/LLM-Misalign-Climate-Change/README.md

 ## 📌 Overview

-This project investigates the Misalignment between Benchmarks and User Needs, using  Climate Change as a Case Study.
+This project investigates the Misalignment between Benchmarks and User Needs for Climate Change.

 The repository provides: